adamtongji/Enhancer_pred_supple/README.md

 # Enhancer_pred_supple
-This folder includes supplements code for "Comparative and Differential Analysis of Chromatin Accessibility and Histone Modifications for Predicting Mouse Developmental Enhancers"
+This folder includes supplements codes for "Fu et al. Comparative and Differential Analysis of Chromatin Accessibility and Histone Modifications for Predicting Mouse Developmental Enhancers"

 ### 1. Figure script
-Contains script to plot main and supplement figures.
+Contains scripts to plot main and supplement figures.

 ### 2. Uniform pipeline
 Contains scripts to perform uniform pipelin(Fig. S1) on different algorithm.